syseleven/grav-docs-metakube/pages/03.Tutorials/23.use-external-dns/default.en.md

 ## Test the external DNS provider

-When the provider is successfully deployed, you can create a new LoadBalancer service the DNS entries will be created automatically.
+When the provider is successfully deployed, you can create a new LoadBalancer service the DNS entries will be created automatically for the domain configured with the `external-dns.alpha.kubernetes.io/hostname` annotation.

 ```shell
 $ cat <<EOF | kubectl apply --namespace=external-dns -f -